Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

     implementation("org.graalvm.polyglot:python:24.1.1")
 }
  ```

+## Development Environment Set up

 ### Using Python Packages That Use Native Extensions
 It was indicated in the requirements that a C compiler is needed, for example GCC, Cargo, etc, in my case I will show
 how to set up GCC in Windows either in Ubuntu through WSL or TODO(GCC compiler), I did it on Windows 11 build 22631.4460.

 #### Using WSL(Windows Subsystem for Linux)
-1. Install WSL.
+1. Install WSL, the default distro is Ubuntu.
 Checkout the [installation guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 However, all the commands you may need
 are the bellow, alternatively you can download "Ubuntu" app from "Microsoft Store" and just run so Ubuntu WSL is installed on
 your computer, at installation you will be able to set up your user name and password, this is important.
 Uninstalling and
 reinstalling or installing is very straight forward and easy.